canonical/lte-core-interface/README.md

 ### Provider charm

-The provider charm is the one providing information about the core network for another charm that requires this interface.
+The provider charm is the one providing information about the LTE core network for another charm that requires this interface.

 #### Example